Investigating Customization Strategies and Convergence Behaviors of Task-specific ADMM: Introduction

 where $f:\mathbb{R}^n\rightarrow\mathbb{R}$ and $g:\mathbb{R}^m\rightarrow\mathbb{R}$ are closed, proper and convex functions, $\mathbf{A}\in\mathbb{R}^{l\times n}$, $\mathbf{B}\in\mathbb{R}^{l\times m}$ and $\mathbf{c}\in\mathbb{R}^l$.
-In computer vision and learning scenarios, $f$ denotes the fidelity that captures the loss of data fitting which is further assumed to be continuously differentiable and $g$ refers to the regularization/prior term that may be nonsmooth and promotes desired distribution on the solution.
-The alternating direction method of multipliers (ADMM) has been a benchmark solver for such separable problems because of its easy implementability.
-The original ADMM was proposed in~\cite{glowinski1975approximation} and then regained a lot of attention in numerical methods and applications.
-When applying original ADMM to solve Eq.~\eqref{eq:model} arising from the data science, how to efficiently solve subproblems arising from the ADMM is the key to implement the algorithm.
-For example, subproblem related to the data fidelity term $f(\mathbf{x})$ is also a large-scale optimization problem when we try to fit big data sets, which need to be solved iteratively.
+In computer vision and learning scenarios, the fidelity term $f$ captures the loss of data fitting, which is further assumed to be continuously differentiable; the regularization/prior term $g$ usually is nonsmooth which promotes desired distribution on the solution.
+To solve Eq.~\eqref{eq:model}, the Alternating Direction Method of Multipliers (ADMM) proposed in~\cite{glowinski1975approximation} becomes a benchmark solver because of its features of easy implementability, competitive numerical performance and wide applicability in various areas.